-ED662 Current Theory & Practice in Educational Assessment
+ED662 Current Theory & Practice in Educational Assessment 3 Hours

 This course further examines the various assessment theories, practices, and techniques.
 Emphasis is placed on the design, development, and implementation of performance-based assessment, task analysis, development and use of scoring instruments and rubrics, and the application of professional assessment skills.
-(Prerequisite: ED610)
+(Prerequisite: ED610 or declare Elementary Education emphasis track.)